OfficeXApp/vendor-server-template/README.md

 6. Vendor typically has to send a bit of gas to the deposit wallet so that it can move the funds to offramp wallet
 7. Vendor fulfills the customer purchase and updates the customers OfficeX org purchase record
 8. Every offer has its own billing method, and we typically just notify the customer when funds are low
-9. Customer can view their purchase record `GET /purchase/:purchase_id` with auth `CustomerPurchase.customer_check_billing_api_key` which should match their own OfficeX records
+9. Customer can view their purchase record `GET /purchase/:purchase_id` with auth `CustomerPurchase.customer_billing_api_key` which should match their own OfficeX records

 ### Usage Based Billing

 In general, different product offers have different billing patterns.
 We expose a simple endpoint to handle accounting in an agnostic way.

-1. Vendor server exposes a route `POST /purchase/:purchase_id/meter-usage` that any authorized server with auth token == `CustomerPurchase.vendor_update_billing_api_key` can call to notify us of the usage.
+1. Vendor server exposes a route `POST /purchase/:purchase_id/meter-usage` that any authorized server with auth token == `CustomerPurchase.vendor_billing_api_key` can call to notify us of the usage.
 The endpoint will update the customer purchase record in postgres billing (timescaledb), deducting balance for that purchase record.
 2. If balance gets too low, customer is notified and asked to top up
 3. Customer can call a "verify_topup_wallet" endpoint to verify if the deposit wallet has exceeded the min target balance.
-If yes, then the funds are moved to the offramp wallet and we update both customer purchase record in vendor postgres, as well as customer OfficeX purchase record. `POST /purchase/:purchase_id/verify-topup` with auth `CustomerPurchase.customer_check_billing_api_key`
+If yes, then the funds are moved to the offramp wallet and we update both customer purchase record in vendor postgres, as well as customer OfficeX purchase record. `POST /purchase/:purchase_id/verify-topup` with auth `CustomerPurchase.customer_billing_api_key`
 4. There are 3 balance triggers: `balance_low_trigger`, `balance_critical_trigger`, and `balance_termination_trigger`.
 These are used to notify the customer when their balance is low or critical.
 The final termination balance will actually delete resources.
 5. At any time, the customer can call `POST /purchase/:purchase_id/historical-billing` to get a historical billing report for that purchase record.